aanand14828/CS-4120-01-Diabetes-Project-ML/README.md

 - Residuals showed a roughly normal distribution, indicating a stable model fit.
 - The dataset was balanced, and both models generalized reasonably well.

-Some Important Points
+Some Important Points to Note
-- Random seeds are fixed (random_state=42) for reproducibility.
+- Random seeds are fixed throughout (random_state=42) for reproducibility.
 - No raw data is committed — the dataset loads automatically from scikit-learn.
 - The project structure is organized to be compatible with MLflow for later logging, though tracking is not yet active in this phase.

-We used ChatGPT & Gemini for code review and formatting guidance for the plots.
+We used ChatGPT & Gemini Pro for code review and formatting guidance for the plots, specifically for implementing the color scheme.
+Program structures are inspired by all the Lecture Codes uploaded on Moodle.